Frequently Asked Questions

 - When should I take the BI 204 lab, Investigations in Molecular Cell Biology?

-- I noticed there are two different Physiology courses (BI 303 and BI 433) in the schedule.
+- I noticed there are two different Physiology courses (BIOL 3030 and BIOL 4330) in the schedule.
 What is the difference between the courses and which one should I take?

 - I am interested in an allied health profession (ex: Physician Assistant, Physical Therapy, Nurse Practitioner, etc.).
 Which courses should I consider taking as a biology major?